Gravixar/echo-js/README.md

-# A simple node server
+# A simple Slack Messaging App

-Send message to Slack channel on form submission
+Send message to Slack channel on the form submission